MakeSchool-Tutorials/Node-Rotten-Potatoes/P00-Start-An-Express-Project/content.md

 # Getting Started - Node.JS and `npm`

-Now that we have some user stories, let's bootstrap an Express.js project so we can start on the first user story in the next chapter of this tutorial.
+Now that we have some user stories, let's initialize an Express.js project so we can start on the first user story in the next chapter of this tutorial.

 We're gonna jump right in to starting the new review and provide more context as new topics and concepts come up.